Unius

 God is only made ‘real’ by religion: the architectural monuments, the traditions and customs, the ceremonies and all the paraphernalia that accompanies them, the ‘sacred’ texts and stories, the dogma, the theatre and costumes, the symbolism, the fear, the hierarchy, the patriarchy, the control, the overt lies, hypocrisy, contradictions and inconsistencies, the guilt, the bizarre promises, the praying, and of course, that trump card, blasphemy – the very real threat that faces anyone who dares to question the validity of that imposed authority – together they make up the substance of religion.
 Take those away, and god ceases to exist, because god is just an irrational and unexplained feature of this man-made contrivance, used to divert the truth of it’s oppressive agenda onto something that is beyond examination.

 We want to fit in, and we have been encouraged to have a clear sense of identity.
 Religion only exists because it continues to take advantage of those vulnerabilities.
 Anyone fearful of questioning god need only turn to science to realise that there isn’t one there to administer any punishment – it’s only the religious authorities who do that.
-We are vulnerable because we are denied the opportunity to grow up and benefit from our intellectual potential.
-Religions (and other systems of hierarchy) overtly suppress our development to maintain that vulnerability so that we don’t acquire the knowledge to question them, and therefore remain obedient to their authority, quietly acquiescing to those ridiculous and unsubstantiated beliefs, and being preoccupied with the myriad of childish distractions they burden us with.
+We are vulnerable because we are denied the opportunity to grow up and benefit from our natural potential.
+Religions (and other systems of hierarchy) overtly suppress our development to maintain that vulnerability so that we don’t acquire the intellect to question them, and therefore remain obedient to their authority, quietly acquiescing to those fanciful and unsubstantiated beliefs, and being preoccupied with the myriad of childish distractions they burden us with.

 Our ongoing quest to find the ‘meaning of life’, is testament to our vanity, hubris and stupidity…

-✦ The meaning of life, ✦
+The meaning of life, ✦

 is life itself